How to Identify Worn Plasma Cutter Consumables: Signs & Tests

 bench tests for consumables

 Follow with depth measurement.
-Use a depth gauge or pin probe to quantify electrode recession.
-When wear reaches about 1/16 inch, replace the electrode to maintain consistent arc density and piercing reliability.
-Record the reading at the same reference point each time to avoid parallax or angle errors.
+Use a depth gauge or pin probe to measure electrode recession.
+When wear reaches about 1/16 inch, replace the electrode to support consistent arc density and piercing reliability.

 Life Tracking and Baselines: Parts Count, Amps, Material, and Air Quality